jlokimlin/fishpack/README.md

-# **modern\_fishpack - A Fortran library for solving of separable elliptic partial differential equations**
+# **fishpack - A Fortran library for solving of separable elliptic partial differential equations**

 A modernization of NCAR's FISHPACK90.

 * The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate features of modern Fortran (2008+).
 * The library is now fully Fortran 2008 (ISO/IEC 1539-1:2010) compliant.
 * Every common block, subroutine, and function is now encapsulated in a module.
-* Numerous memory leaks in the derived data type fishworkspace, now refactored as FishpackWorkspace, are resolved by replacing pointers with allocatable arrays.
+* Numerous memory leaks in the derived data type `fishworkspace`, now refactored as `FishpackWorkspace`, are resolved by replacing pointers with allocatable arrays.
 A valgrind run confirms the fix.
 * This project is still a work in progress and every refactored solver passes their original unit test.

 -----------------------------------------------------------------------------